VedAstro/VedAstro/README.md

 Take a look at this example charts of Napoleon Bonaparte and Queen Elizabeth II.
 Every major event in their life can be clearly seen predicted by the chart in the "Summary Row".
 Red for a bad event and green for a good life event.
 Using a combination of Dasa, Bhukti, Antaram and Gocharam of 9 planets this complex chart can give perfect predictions!
-The chart takes alot of computational power to generate, so please be patient after you click the Calculate button.
+The chart takes a lot of computational power to generate, so please be patient after you click the Calculate button.

 [![](GithubImages/napoleon-dasa-chart.png)](https://vedastro.org)
 [![](GithubImages/elizabeth-dasa-chart.png)](https://vedastro.org)